Liverpool's Jurgen Klopp reveals biggest Sadio Mane mistake | Goal.com

 Mane's purchase saw the Reds part with £34 million and he has formed a fearsome attacking trident with Mohamed Salah and Roberto Firmino.

-Overall, the attacker has netted 42 goals in all competitions for the Merseyside outfit and has been on the fore of a rejuvenated Liverpool side returning to the elite circle in domestic and European football; all of which seem to justify Klopp's regret.
+Overall, the attacker has netted 42 goals in 100 games across all competitions for the Merseyside outfit and has been on the fore of a rejuvenated Liverpool side returning to the elite circle in domestic and European football; all of which seem to justify Klopp's regret.

 "The time I have spent with Sadio Mane has been fantastic," he added.